utkarshtewari/Test-Payment-Service/README.md

 ## Reacive Microservices
+The high level of autonomy and isolation present in the Microservices Architecture pattern presents us with a problem of distributed data management.
+A microservice must be able to manage data consistency using transactions that are distributed across a network of many different applications and databases.

-This is an operational model for Reactive Microservices Architecture with Event Sourcing and Command Query Responsibility Separation design patterns.
+This subproject uses Event Sourcing and Command Query Responsibility Segregation (CQRS) to implement an event-driven application.

 ## Table of Contents
 * [Application Architecture](#application-architecture)
 * [Architecture Components](#architecture-components)
+* [Event Sourcing] (#event-sourcing)
+* [Command Query Responsibility Separation] (#cqrs)

 ## <a name="application-architecture"></a> Application Architecture
 Architecture consists of 3 business services and backing services from Pilot-Microservices such as [Configuration Service] (https://code.cognizant.com/mrudul-palvankar/Pilot-Microservices/blob/master/configuration-service/README.md) and [Discovery Service] (https://code.cognizant.com/mrudul-palvankar/Pilot-Microservices/blob/master/discovery-service/README.md).
 Each component is built separately using their own build file.